Jeff Barker (playwright)

 Jeff Barker (born 1954) is an American playwright, director, professor, and actor.
 He has written plays such as Kin, Unspoken for Time, and September Bears.
 He is an advocate for the restoration of the ancient plays of Israel, co-creating Terror Texts (with composers Joseph Barker and Heather Josslyn-Cranson) and And God Said (with composer Ron Melrose).
 He also acted in the film "The Prairie Pirates" directed by Jamey Durham.

 Biography

 Barker grew up in Mendota, Illinois.
-His first play was written and produced during his time in undergraduate school at Greenville College and continued on to earn an M.A. at Northern Illinois University as well as an M.F.A. at University of South Dakota.
-Since 1988, he and his wife Karen have held professorships in acting and directing at Northwestern College and they both retired in 2020.
+His first play was written and produced during his time in undergraduate school at Greenville College.
+He continued on to earn an M.A. at Northern Illinois University as well as an M.F.A. at University of South Dakota.
+From 1988-2020, he and his wife Karen held professorships in acting and directing at Northwestern College and they both retired as Professors Emeriti in 2020.
 He has over thirty produced scripts to his credit.
 September Bears, his 9/11-based play, appeared off-Broadway in 2003.
-Barker and his wife have three children (Joseph, Hannah, and Daniel) and make their home in Orange City, Iowa.
-Barker is an elder in the Reformed Church in America and also serves on the faculty of the Institute for Worship Studies in Orange Park, FL.
+Barker and his wife have three children and make their home in La Moille, Illinois.
+Barker is an elder in the Reformed Church in America and also serves on the faculty of the Institute for Worship Studies in Jacksonville, Florida.
+The Barkers are currently professors in the Doctor of Ministry program at Western Theological Seminary in Holland, Michigan.